MoralisWeb3/parse-server-moralis-streams/README.md

 # Done!

 After you have configured the plugin and created a stream you can see the data in the dashboard.
-Note that the tableName will be concatenated with `Txs` and `Logs` meaning if you have a tableName called "MyTable" you will have two collections in mongoDB called "MyTableTxs" and "MyTableLogs", you will also have ERC20Transfers/Approvals and NFTTransfers/Approvals collections by default.<s>
+Note that the tableName will be concatenated with `Txs` and `Logs` meaning if you have a tableName called "MyTable" you will have two collections in mongoDB called "MyTableTxs" and "MyTableLogs", you will also have ERC20Transfers/Approvals and NFTTransfers/Approvals collections by default.